 Quite a paradox coming from a pharmacist right?
 Deprescribing is the act of discontinuing a medication.
 Why?
 All medications can have side effects – known and unknown.

-As pharmacists, we aren’t charged with simply advocating safe medication useage.
+As pharmacists, we aren’t charged with simply advocating safe medication usage.
 We also are to look for unnecessary prescriptions.
 The term polypharmacy is used to describe the situation where a person is on multiple medications, sometimes even adding meds because of side effects others caused.

 Diseases from a lack of prescriptions?

-My frame of mind on this topic is simple: does a depressed patients have a Prozac deficiency?
+My frame of mind on this topic is simple: does a depressed patient have a Prozac deficiency?
 Or a person with high cholesterol a Lipitor deficiency?
 Probably not.
 Does that mean we should not use or stop prozac immediately?
 No, many medications such as Prozac can provide benefits.
 Same with those targeted at cardiac and blood pressure.
 However, standards of care dictate chronic use of many Rx’s.
 How are these standards of care performing?
 Not great looking at current health trends..

 Considering Deprescribing Chronic Prescriptions

 Understanding both the pharmacology and underlying contributors to various conditions, I am in a unique position to develop strategies to deprescribe your daily prescriptions.
 And not at the expense of health, but to the benefit of how you feel and perform.
-It is rare that long term prescriptions make you “feel” better, rather patients accept the side effects as status quo.
+It is rare that long-term prescriptions make you “feel” better, rather patients accept the side effects as status quo.

 Medications and our health care system have successfully increased lifespan.
 The same cannot be said for healthspan – the duration of time you live in good health.
 The last number of years sustained by intense medication regimens accomplishes life extension, but healthspan typically does not see benefit.